The American Academy of Pediatrics (AAP) recommends that children under 16 should not operate or ride on motorized or e-scooters.

 According to the London Fire Brigade if batteries from an e-scooter becomes damaged or begin to fail, they can start incredibly ferocious fires.
 Lithium battery fires can spread quickly out of control, and within seconds start a large fire.

-There is a higher risk of severe injury and death for riders of e-bikes than for regular bike users.
+There is a higher risk of severe injury and death for riders of e-bikes and e-trikes than for regular bike users.

 E-bikes were reported as the reason in the USA for about 53,000 emergency department visits and caused 104 deaths from 2017-2022.
 In 2022 alone, e bikes were linked to 24,400 emergency department visits.